chrisyarbrough/pandority/README.md

 To enable debug logs, refer to the _Development_ section for instructions.

-## Implementation Notes

-The package comes with a Unity AssetPostprocessor which automatically configures the `Pandority.dll` importer.
-As a "bonus" feature, it will also apply to any DLL whose name ends with `SourceGenerator.dll`.

 ## Development

 Open the _SourceGeneratorProject_ directory in your IDE to modify the source generator.